 Its main tourist attraction is its wildlife and natural parks, with the gorilla trekking Rwanda, in particular, being the most requested activity for travel to Rwanda.
 Are you traveling to Rwanda?
 Then continue reading to learn all about how to get a visa for Rwanda.

 Do I need a visa to travel to Rwanda?

-Yes, as in most African countries, you must apply for an official visa to enter Rwanda.
+Yes, as in most African countries, you must apply for a Rwanda visa (eVisa).
 Without a visa, you will not be allowed to enter.
 The most common visas are tourist visas, either to visit the country or to visit friends or family.

 These visas allow stays of 30 to 90 days, depending on your needs.
 If you are going to do a tour of neighbouring countries, you can also apply for a visa that covers the East African route.
 It should be noted that some nationalities are exempt from applying for the visa, or on the contrary, have restrictions on applying for it.
 European citizens can apply online without any problem.

 There are different types of visas and permits to enter Rwanda.
 Have a look below to see which visa is more suitable to your needs and the purpose of your trip.
 The types of visas are as follows:

 You must apply for this visa if you are going to make a stopover or transfer in Rwanda, and this country is not your final destination.
 This visa is processed online and has a maximum duration of 72 hours.

 Tourist visa V1 and family visit visa V2